YilunAllenChen/DormRover/README.md

 Figure 2.
 Dual H-briage
 ![Image of Yaktocat](https://opencircuit.shop/resources/content/4d31362984068/crop/1900-950/DC-Geared-Motor.webp)
 Figure 3.
 Motors used in Motion Control
+#### Connection
+The PWMA pin on the TB6612 in Figure 3 is connected to the raspberry pi 12
+The PWMB pin on the TB6612 in Figure 3 is connected to the raspberry pi 13

 Motion Control take 6 pins.
 Among them, 5,6,24 and 23 are digital output pins, and 12 and 13 are PWM output pins.